 3. Data analysis

-The third step involves setting up the system to analyse the data.
+The third step involves setting up the system to analyze the data.
 There are three data analysis models to choose from:

-Data can be analysed periodically in batches.
-For example, maybe you want to analyse which products are added to cart on a daily basis.
+Data can be analyzed periodically in batches.
+For example, maybe you want to analyze which products are added to cart on a daily basis.

 If a 24-hour analysis is not a fast enough turnaround time, you can opt for near real-time analysis where data is processed every few seconds or minutes.
 This is helpful if you’d like to collect user data in a single browsing session.

-Finally, real-time analysis enables you to analyse data as it comes in and thus provide recommendations in real time.
+Finally, real-time analysis enables you to analyze data as it comes in and thus provide recommendations in real time.

 The type of data analysis model you select will depend on how quickly you want the system to produce recommendations based on processed data.

 4. Recommendation algorithm